Series: The Edge of Everything #1

 Review: The Edge of Everything by Jeff Giles

-I am not normally a fan of supernatural books, but The Edge of Everything by Jeff Giles intrigued me.
+The Edge of Everything by Jeff Giles is a supernatural book that intrigued me.
 This is a story about a bounty hunter from hell who falls in love with a regular girl from our world, and the main characters are both enjoyable.
 There is also a theme of family, and I couldn’t help but love the main character’s little brother.
 This is different from anything I’ve read before, and I would recommend it to those looking for something new.

 Well-Developed and Believable